Carolyn King (zoologist): Career

 King got her first PhD in Zoology from the University of Oxford entitled 'Studies on the ecology of the weasel (Mustela nivalis L.)' studying under ornithologist Henry Neville Southern, before moving to DSIR's Ecology Division and from there to the University of Waikato, where she rose to full professor.

 She won the New Zealand Ecology Society Te Tohu Taiao Award for Ecological Excellence in 1999.
 In 2018, King was elected a Fellow of the Royal Society of New Zealand.

 She received her second PhD (this time in theology) from the University of Waikato entitled: 'Habitat of Grace - Biology, Christianity and the Global Environmental Crisis'.

+In 2025, King was awarded the Thomson Medal of the Royal Society Te Apārangi.